Scifabric/pybossa/doc/customizing.rst

     $ cd pybossa && ln -s themes/default/translations

-This will use the default translations of PyBossa for your server.
+This will use the default translations of PYBOSSA for your server.
 We recommend to use these translations with the default theme.
 If you use your own theme, the best thing is to do your own translation, (see :ref:`translating`), as you might want to name things differently on the templates.